-Course content: This course will focus on specific topics that can incorporate broadly the lessons, concepts and techniques learned in BMB170 and BMB173.
+Course content: This course will focus on critical literature reading on specific topics that can incorporate broadly the lessons, concepts and techniques learned in BMB170, 173 and 178.
 The goal is to reinforce these concepts and techniques and synthesize them through real case studies of macromolecular assemblies in biology.
 The emphasis will be on the key experiments that lead to our current understanding of the biological system under investigation.
-This year, four topics have been chosen: regulated proteolysis, statistical mechanics, chaperones, nuclear transport and the NPC.
+The course consummates in the development of an original research proposal by the students.

 Course prerequisites: BMB/Bi/Ch 170, 173 and 174 are intended as a year-long 'core' sequence.
 It is therefore expected that all students participating in this class have finished BMB/Bi/Ch 170 and 173.
 Students who wish to enroll in this class, but who have not attended the first two quarters of this series, will need permission from the course instructor.

 Reading material:Most of the classes are in a flipped classroom format based on literature discussion.
 Students are required to read the designated papers and be prepared to answer questions in class.

 Class web page: http://saf.bio.caltech.edu/bi174/

 Midterm: The midterm is a 1-page essay that requires each student to choose a topic of interest relevant to the interaction, structure and/or function of macromolecular assemblies or pathways.
 The topic must be out-of-field, i.e., it is a subject that you have not, are not, and will not be working on.
 Explain an outstanding question in the field, analyze the current models and the evidences / arguments supporting each.
 This serves as the basis to generate your final proposal.
 Midterm is due May 3, at 6 pm.
 Send the midterm essay to firstname.lastname@example.org.
 Students will form discussion groups to provide constructive feedback on each otherís proposal.